A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 Here are some of my favorite resources to help you on your journey.

-- NFX Blog: You know when you’re about to board a flight and you have a decision to make on which tabs to open up on your phone for inflight reading?
-Ok, maybe you don’t and I’m just a weirdo, but when NFX is THAT blog that I’ll always check up on to see if they’ve got anything new for me to read at 30k feet.
+- NFX Blog: You know when you’re about to board a flight, and you have the decision on which tabs to open up on your phone for inflight reading?
+Ok, maybe you don’t and I’m just a weirdo, but when NFX is THAT blog, I’ll always check up on to see if they’ve got anything new for me to read at 30k feet.
 Network effects are literally in their name, and it’s what they write well about like none other.